krishpatel023/learn-react/README.md

 NOTES:

-## forwardRef
+## Controlled Component
-* It is used to change DOM of child component
+* When input fields are controlled with states then it is called as controlled component.
+* Uncontrolled component directly handled using DOM.